skiadas/DataWranglingCourse/notes/security_auth.md

 Availability
   ~ Our ability to provide the data when needed to those authorized to access it.
 For example we can provide confidentiality and integrity by burying a hard drive inside a block of concrete, but then we also lose our ability to get to that data.
 Another example of loss of availability is the so-called Denial of Service (DoS) attacks.

-Along with the aforementioned goals, we must also consider various attack methods.
+Along with the aforementioned goals, we must also consider various *attack methods*.
 These fit broadly into four groups:

 Interception
   ~ attacks attempt to access the data without proper authorization.
+Someone hacking into our email account is an example.

 Interruption
   ~ attacks prevent our access to the data, temporarily or permanently.
+Denial-of-service attacks are good example.

 Modification
   ~ attacks aim to tamper with our assets/data.
-A hacker changing our bank account's balance would be a good example of that.
+A hacker changing our bank account's balance would be a good example.

 Fabrication
   ~ attacks aim to produce manufactured data.
-A malware sending email from our account is a good example of this.
+A malware sending email from our account is a good example.

-*Group activity:* Suppose that the "data" we want to protect is the contents of the desk in your room.
-Consider various approaches to "securing" this data, and their tradeoffs/vulnerabilities regarding the above three concepts.
-Start with considering the kinds of possible attacks on that data.
+*Group activity:* Suppose that the "data" we want to protect is the contents of a specific piece of paper on the desk in your room.
+Consider the kinds of possible attacks on that data, based on the aforementioned four groups.
+Consider various approaches to "securing" this data against these attacks, and their tradeoffs/vulnerabilities regarding the above three concepts.

 ### Identification and Authentication

 At the core of any security system is the ability to correctly identify and authenticate individuals attempting to access the system.
 This naturally breaks into two steps.

 Identification
-  ~ is the claim that of what someone or something is.
-For instance using our debit card in an ATM is an identification.
+  ~ is the claim of what someone or something is.
+For instance using our debit card in an ATM is an identification, we claim to be the owners of that debit card.
 Another example would be claiming to be over 21 in a bar.
+Carrying around our college ID identifies us as individuals connected to the college.

 Authentication
   ~ is the process of establishing that the claimed identification is true.
 For instance asking for the cardholder to type in the PIN number for the debit card is an authentication.
 Showing our ID to confirm our age would be another example of authentication.

+*Group activity:* Think of usages of your college ID around campus.
+Which of these usages only entail identification, and not authorization?

 *Group activity:* Think of other practical examples of identification and authentication.